 Each trip taken connects me with other people.
 As Andrew Solomon observes: “you cannot understand the otherness of places you have not encountered.”
 Paris is not just the Notre Dame or the Eiffel Tower: it is the city where Eastern European migrants play classical violin in Metro stations.
 Oaxaca is that child full of promise coloring pictures of azul mountains on a curbside.
 Cusco is that blind indigenous old woman with a wizened face selling scarves at San Pedro on Easter Sunday.

 I do not travel to simply see places, as I once did.
-I do not create “bucket lists” because it is a pointless exercise.
 I travel to remind myself of my insignificance, to feel gratitude for the light and the air, to be hypersensitive to the strange and wonderful human race, and to rage and sob softly against indifference and cruelty wherever I see it.
 So often, it is the case that other people make travel interesting and the places themselves are just stages for their presence.

 Ultimately then, travel is form of disciplined self-negation.
 When you travel, your own problems do not matter in the face of the pressing need to find food, shelter, or a working internet connection.
 These are not theoretical abstract concerns.
 Even when you are lying on a beach staring at the waves or impatiently waiting for a train that will not come, you are waiting for something.